 Aries Big-Picture Forecasts for 2014

-Aries, here are four different angles on your long-term destiny: my forecasts for you in 2014.
+Aries, here are some different angles on your long-term destiny: my forecasts for you in 2014.

 "Life is best organized as a series of daring ventures from a secure base," wrote psychologist John Bowlby.
 Some of you Aries enjoy the "daring venture" part of that formula, but neglect the "secure base" aspect.
 That's why your daring ventures may on occasion go awry.
 If you are that type of Ram, the first half of 2014 will be an excellent time to correct your bad habit.
 Life will be offering you considerable help and inspiration in building a strong foundation.
 And if you already appreciate how important it is for your pursuit of excitement to be rooted in well-crafted stability, the coming months will be golden.